Stephen Lett

-Stephen Lett (4 April 1847 – 11 October 1905) was born in Ireland but raised and educated in Canada.
+Stephen Lett (4 April 1847 – 11 October 1905) was born in Ireland but raised and educated in British North American which when he was about 20 became Canada.
 He became a physician and was the superintendent of an asylum.
 He was also a well known medical writer.
+He was one of the founders of the Homewood Asylum in Guelph, Ontario. and its first medical superintendent.